opensciencegrid/security/docs/index.md

 The OSG Security Team can be contacted at osg-security-team AT opensciencegrid.org

 - OSG Security Officer: Susan Sons sesons AT iu.edu
-- Zalak Shah: zsshah T iu.edu
+- Zalak Shah: zsshah AT iu.edu
 - Dave Dykstra: dwd AT fnal.gov
 - Lisa Giachetti: lisa AT fnal.gov
 - Jeny Teheran: jteheran AT fnal.gov